floatinghotpot/cordova-plugin-admob/README.md

 More ...
 --------------------------------------------------
-Add more callback functions to handle success/failure events:
+You can add more callback functions to handle success/failure events:

     	// more callback to handle Ad events document.addEventListener('onReceiveAd', function(){